vanilla-thunder/oxid-module-cmsmenu/README.md

 Look at the paramater **iTotalNavigationLevels=4**, it sets the amount of subcategory navigation levels, in this case **4** means, that there will be **5** (!) sub-levels:
 ![navigation levels](https://raw.github.com/vanilla-thunder/vt-cmsstructure/screenshots/screenshot3.jpg)

+### sidebar tree
+have a loot at the included file demo_template.tpl
+it contains some code to create tree navigation like categories tree.